Linux For Normies (from a normie's point of view)

 a.
 People or sites that I would highly recommend checking out for more tips

 Your distro's forum or server for technical difficulties.
 (PLEASE READ THE WIKI OF YOUR DISTRO FIRST BECAUSE IT HOLDS VITAL INFORMATION THAT WILL HELP YOU.
-ALSO, PLEASE DON'T ABUSE PEOPLE'S KINDNESS, THESE PEOPLE AREN'T PAID TO HELP YOU AND THEY ARE JUST REALLY DEDICATED USERS.)
+ALSO, PLEASE DON'T ABUSE PEOPLE'S KINDNESS)

 The Arch Wiki